kelibst/zelda-blog/README.md

 # zelda-blog
 A basic Blog page using React and Redux.
-Fetches Post form Json placeholder and display them on the page using.
+Fetches Post form Json placeholder and displays them on the page.